jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 * Multiphase (two different fluids) air and water

 The viscosity of air and water is X and X respectively.
-Obviously the density of water is XXX while density of air is about XXX.
+The density of water is XXX while density of air is about XXX.
 The interface between the atmosphere and water surface needs to be tracked.
 The additional equation to track the air/water interface is discussed below in Solvers.

-The Froude number is important. in application we write Fr_1 for the incoming flow Froude number.
+The dimensionless Froude number is important. in application we write Fr_1 for the incoming flow Froude number.
 The critical Froude number is important for hydraulic jump applications see Literature review below.